lukagajic1/1800_202610_DTC06/README.md

 ## Limitations and Future Work
 ### Limitations

-- Limited trail details (e.g., no live trail conditions).
+- Limited security features
-- Accessibility features can be further improved.
+- Limited customizable features

 ### Future Work

-- Implement map view and trailhead directions.
+- Implement ability to share itineraries.
-- Add filtering and sorting options (e.g., by difficulty, distance).
+- Add filtering and sorting options (e.g., by type, distance from user).
 - Create a dark mode for better usability in low-light conditions.

 ---